Jamal Khashoggi: Opinions on Khashoggi's views

-CNN described Khashoggi as a "journalist simply doing his job who evolved from an Islamist in his twenties to a more liberal position by the time he was in his forties," and that "by 2005, Khashoggi said he had also rejected the Islamist idea of creating an Islamic state and had turned against the religious establishment in Saudi Arabia.
-According to CNN he also had embraced the Enlightenment and the American idea of the separation of church and state."
-According to Egypt Today, Khashoggi revealed "yes, I joined the Muslim Brotherhood organization when I was at university; and I was not alone.
+Peter Bergen, writing for CNN, described Khashoggi as a "journalist simply doing his job who evolved from an Islamist in his twenties to a more liberal position by the time he was in his forties," and that by 2005, "Khashoggi said he had also rejected the Islamist idea of creating an Islamic state and had turned against the religious establishment in Saudi Arabia."
+According to Bergen, he had also "embraced the Enlightenment and the American idea of the separation of church and state."

+According to Noha El Tawil of Egypt Today, Khashoggi revealed "yes, I joined the Muslim Brotherhood organization when I was at university; and I was not alone.
 Some of the current ministers and deputies did but later every one of us developed their own political tendencies and views."
-Politically, Khashoggi was supportive of the Muslim Brotherhood as an exercise in democracy in the Muslim world.
-In one of his own blogs, he argued for the Muslim Brotherhood, and wrote that: "there can be no political reform and democracy in any Arab country without accepting that political Islam is a part of it."
+Politically, Khashoggi was supportive of the Muslim Brotherhood, which he viewed as an exercise in democracy in the Muslim world.
+In one of his own blogs, arguing for the Muslim Brotherhood, he wrote that: "there can be no political reform and democracy in any Arab country without accepting that political Islam is a part of it."
 The Irish Times journalist Lara Marlowe wrote that "If Christian democracy was possible in Europe, why could Arabs not be ruled by Muslim democracy, Jamal asked.
 That may explain his friendship with Turkish president Recep Tayyip Erdogan...Erdogan constituted the greatest hope of Muslim democracy, until he too turned into a despot."

 According to The Washington Post, while "Khashoggi was once sympathetic to Islamist movements, he moved toward a more liberal, secular point of view, according to experts on the Middle East who have tracked his career."